-The tumour is located within the prostate gland and is histologically described as TNM Classification T1a, T1b or T1c.
+The tumour is located within the prostate gland and is histologically described as TNM Classification T1a, T1b or T1c or characterised by a Gleason Score of 2, 3, 4 or 5.

 Prostate cancer - major treatment

 Prostate cancer means a tumour which is located within the prostate gland.